December 17, 2021 | Erin Bluvas, firstname.lastname@example.org

 Earlier this year, Ereth was appointed as at-large planning commissioner for Costa Mesa.
 One of his biggest endeavors is to work with city staff to ensure that the state’s allocation of approximately 11,760 housing units is strategically distributed to preserve the character and historical aspects of the city while advancing equity.

 “I have spent the better part of my education exploring different avenues being of service to my community, county and the world,” Ereth says.
-“Being of service means having to find a way to meet certain goals, and I couldn’t have done it without Dr. Porter, my committee, my colleagues and a strong network of support throughout the Arnold School of Public Health.
+“Being of service means having to find a way to meet certain goals, and I couldn’t have done it without Dr. Porter, my committee, my colleagues and a strong network of support throughout my time with the Arnold School of Public Health.
 I not only captured my academic dreams along the way but was inspired and encouraged to reach higher afterward and push the frontier.”